HaithamKamal/HW15---Plotly-homework/README.md

 # HW15-Plotly-homework
-I had some help from my college, Neb Zedwie
+I had some help with the code from my colleague, Neb Zedwie